What is parenting beyond punishment?

 - Respect of self and others

-As a peaceful parent, the focus is on helping your children discover solutions to problems, rather than punishing them for problems that arise.
-Children have the opportunity to learn from their mistakes, rather than being punished for their mistakes and left wondering what they can do differently the next time.
+As a non-punitive parent, the focus is on helping your children discover solutions to problems, rather than punishing them for problems that arise.
+Children have the opportunity to learn from their mistakes, rather than being punished for their mistakes and wondering what they were supposed to do instead.